 Disadvantages of LMS

-Classic LMS are sometimes "spaceships": huge systems with countless buttons and functions.
-Sometimes, the user interfaces at the admin level are not very intuitive either.
-This complicates the onboarding and operation for content creators and managers.
+Classic LMS can sometimes be "spaceships": massive systems with countless buttons and functions.
+Sometimes, the user interfaces at the admin level are not very intuitive.
+This makes it difficult to onboard and use for content creators and administrators.

 LCMS